AERIALCOMPUTING/aerial-computing/README.md

 ## Definition

-AERIAL COMPUTING is a framework for structuring human thought through spatial experience, not a technology or interface.
+AERIAL COMPUTING is a framework for structuring human thought through spatial experience.

 ---